 6- There can be load balancer between web servers and application servers.

 ** If this request is search or view service, it tries to find the request by looking at the metadata database and the video content database.
-A load balancer can be placed each layer of the system such as between application server and video content database, between the application server and metadata database, etc…
+A load balancer can be placed each layer of the system such as between application server and video content storage, between the application server and metadata database, etc…

 When a server responds the request to the client, related data is cached according to the cache process.